Models of fairness in federated learning: Discussion

 \section{Discussion}

-In this work, we have used a theoretical model to analyze the fairness properties of federated learning.
-We formalized two notions of fairness already under analysis in federated learning research and gave conditions when those fairness properties are or are not satisfied.
+In this work, we have used a theoretical model to analyze the fairness properties of model-sharing games.
+We formalized two notions of fairness already under analysis in data cooperative and federated learning research and gave conditions for when those fairness properties are or are not satisfied.
 For egalitarian fairness, we gave a tight multiplicative bound on the gap in error rates between any two federating players.
-For proportional fairness, we showed that any individually rational federating coalition must satisfy sub-proportional fairness.
+For proportional fairness, we showed that sub-proportional fairness ($\alpha \leq 1$) is satisfied always for fine-grained federation, and for any individually rational coalition for vanilla federation.

 Future research could consider questions in two directions.
 First: which other notions of fairness might be relevant?
 It might be the case that an additive version of egalitarian fairness would be more appropriate for certain situations, for example, or a version of proportional fairness based on some metric related to the quality of data points, rather than how their quantity.
-Secondly, which fairness properties might other methods federations display?
+Secondly, which fairness properties might other methods of model aggregation display?
 While we have analyzed two federation methods (vanilla and fine-grained), it could be fruitful to analyze other methods to determine how well they achieve certain fairness results.